Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: RELATED WORK

-Although these works based on DNNs have made great progress, they still suffer from the fix-sized input problem.
-Compared with image semantic classification and detection tasks, the influences of the size of input images are more significant.
-Thus researchers proposed some methods to solve this problem.
-Some works \cite{Lu2015DeepMA,Ma2017ALampAL,lu2015rating, wang2019aspect} crop multiple fix-sized patches from the original images, and aggregate features extracted from these patches to predict aesthetic quality, Ma et al. \cite{Ma2017ALampAL} proposed to select patches according to some criteria based on human perception, therefore the patches can reflect features of original images well.
-Other works tried to keep the aspect ratio of input images, they adopt either FCN \cite{long2015fully} or ASP \cite{he2015spatial} to generate fix-sized features from arbitrary network inputs \cite{apostolidis2019image,fang2018image,Mai2016CompositionPreservingDP,cui2018distribution}.
-To meet the requirement of the same size in one training batch, some use multi-size training as an approximation, but only $ 1.0 $ and $ 1.5 $ aspect ratios are taken into account \cite{fang2018image, cui2018distribution}.
-Apostolidis et al. \cite{apostolidis2019image} tested training with batch size 1.
-Although it can maintain various aspect ratio, they reported significantly worse result due to the difficulty of training.
-Hosu et al. \cite{hosu2019effective} extracted features from ImageNet pre-trained models without fine-tuning, thus they can use the original photos in a two-stage process.
+Although these works based on DNNs have made great progress, they still suffer from the fixed input size problem.
+Thus, researchers have proposed methods to solve this problem.
+Some works \cite{Lu2015DeepMA,Ma2017ALampAL,lu2015rating, wang2019aspect} proposed to crop multiple fixed-size patches from the original images, and aggregating the features extracted from these patches to predict the aesthetic quality.
+Ma \textit{et al.} \cite{Ma2017ALampAL} proposed to select patches according to some criteria based on human perception; therefore, the patches can be more representative.
+Instead of selecting patches according to predefined criteria, Sheng \textit{et al.} \cite{sheng2018attention} proposed an attention-based method that dynamically learns weights for different patches.
+Other works sought to maintain the aspect ratio of input images; they adopted either an FCN \cite{long2015fully} or SPP \cite{he2015spatial} to generate fixed-size features from arbitrary network inputs \cite{apostolidis2019image,fang2018image,Mai2016CompositionPreservingDP,cui2018distribution}.
+To adapt to the deep learning tools that are preferably run on fixed inputs, some used multisize training as an approximation, but only $ 1.0 $ and $ 1.5 $ aspect ratios were taken into account \cite{fang2018image, cui2018distribution}.
+Apostolidis \textit{et al.} \cite{apostolidis2019image} conducted experiments with a batch size of 1 so that any input size could be accepted.
+However, the performance of this method is even worse than that of the image transformation methods, possibly due to the unstable training process.
+Hosu \textit{et al.} \cite{hosu2019effective} extracted features from ImageNet pretrained models without fine-tuning; thus, they could use the original photos in a two-stage training process.
+Chen \textit{et al.}\cite{chen2020adaptive} proposed a different thought that uses convolutions of fractional strides to adapt to warped inputs.